erikdubois/Surfn/README.md

 If you fix an app icon, it will be fixed for all icon sets.

 In this manner we are saving also many megabytes and double work.

-Numix is providing the folder for actions, animations and status.
-All the rest is from the other icon sets.